top of page

 Native.
 Not threatened.

 The Australasian Shoveler is a dabbling duck, getting most of its food from the surface of water or mud which it filters through the lamellae (hair-like structures) on the upper edge of the top mandible (bill).
 Invertebrates and seeds form the bulk of their diet.
-The beak itself is a major feature of the species and the shape gives the bird its name.
+The beak itself is a major feature of the species, and the shape gives the bird its name.

 Males are quite distinctive with their blue-grey head and neck with a white crescent at the base of their bill.
 Mottled brown and white breast, chestnut flanks, and a white patch at the base of the tail.
 Females are a mottled brown with dull brown bill and eyes.
-Out of the breeding season some males may develope female-like plumage.
+Out of the breeding season some males develop female-like plumage.

 nzbirdsonline-Australasian Shoveler